 Homeschooled children should work toward obtaining a high school diploma even if further education is not part of the student’s future.

-Sometimes it can be difficult to find other homeschooled kids to interact within the area or perhaps your family is a transient traveler.
-It is a good idea if you can enroll your child in a co-op or church group.
+Sometimes it can be difficult to find other homeschooled kids to interact with within the area or perhaps your family is a transient traveler.
+It is a good idea if you can enrol your child in a co-op or church group.
 If there aren’t any established groups that meet regularly, find an online group or consider starting one yourself!

 How Do I Start Homeschooling in GA?